-Net cash used in investing activities was \$0.2 million for each of the six months ended June 30, 2020 and 2019 due to the purchases of property and equipment.
+Net cash used in investing activities was \$0.2 million for the nine months ended September 30, 2020, as compared to \$0.3 million for the same period in 2019.
+The cash used in investing activities in both periods was due to purchases of property and equipment.